-The epiglottis is made of cartilage and is located at the base of the tongue.
-It helps prevent food from entering your windpipe.
-The tissue of the epiglottis can swell and block your airway.
+The tissue that makes up the epiglottis can become infected, swell, and block your airway.
 This requires immediate medical attention.
-If you suspect that you or your child has epiglottitis, call a doctor or seek emergency medical help immediately.
+If you think that you or someone else has epiglottitis, call 911 or seek local emergency medical help immediately.

-Other bacteria strands that can cause epiglottitis include Streptococcus A, B, or C and Streptococcus pneumoniae.
-These are the same bacteria that cause strep throat.
 Additionally, viruses such as those that cause shingles and chickenpox, along with those that cause respiratory infections, can also result in epiglottitis.
 Fungi, such as those that cause diaper rash or yeast infections, may also contribute to inflammation of the epiglottis.

 - smoking crack cocaine

-- burning your throat from drinking hot beverages
+- burning your throat from steam or other sources of heat

 Anyone can develop epiglottitis.
-However, the factors below can increase your risk of developing it.
+However, several factors can increase your risk of developing it.

 Males are more likely to develop epiglottitis than females.
-Reasons for this are unclear.
+The reason for this is unclear.

-A weak immune system can make it more difficult for your body to fight intruding germs.
+A weakened immune system can make it more difficult for your body to fight infections.
 Poor immune function makes it easier for epiglottitis to develop.
 Having diabetes has been shown to be a risk factor in adults.

-The signs of epiglottitis are the same regardless of the cause.
-However, signs may differ between children and adults.
+The symptoms of epiglottitis are the same regardless of the cause.
+However, they may differ between children and adults.
 Children can develop epiglottitis within a matter of hours.
-In adults it develops more slowly, usually over the course of days.
+In adults, it often develops more slowly, over the course of days.

 - lessened symptoms when leaning forward or sitting upright